Ahmedmelenany/efk-stack/elastic-search/README.md

 - Load Balancing: Services can load-balance traffic to multiple pods.
 - Service Discovery: Services allow other applications to discover and communicate with your Elasticsearch cluster through a stable endpoint.

+### Ports used in ES

+- Port 9200 is used for all API calls over HTTP.
+This includes search and aggregations, monitoring and anything else that uses a HTTP request.
+All client libraries will use this port to talk to Elasticsearch
+- Port 9300 is a custom binary protocol used for communications between nodes in a cluster.
+For things like cluster updates, master elections, nodes joining/leaving, shard allocation